jedgroev/SGWebsite/lessons/20190409_ImageJ-Macro_Franka/README.md

 </p>
 </details>

-2) Retrieve the name of the file and the dir where the file is saved.
+2) Retrieve the name of the file and the directory where the file is saved.
 You'll need this for saving you data later.
 <details><summary>Click for answer</summary>
 <p>